DHLab-TSENG/Heterogeneity-in-SAD-paper/Cluster_Analysis.md

 # Data preparation for cluster analysis

-## Define variables to be removed from analysis
+## Specify variables to be removed

 ``` r
 removed_variables <-